soranoo/next-css-obfuscator/README.md

     markers: ["next-css-obfuscation"], // Classes that indicate component(s) need to obfuscate.
     removeMarkersAfterObfuscated: true, // Remove the obfuscation markers from HTML elements after obfuscation.
     removeOriginalCss: false, // Delete original CSS from CSS files if it has a obfuscated version.
-    generatorSeed: "-1", // The seed for the random generator. "-1" means use random seed.
+    generatorSeed: undefined, // The seed for the random generator. "undefined" means use random seed.

+    /**
-    //!
-Experimental feature
+     * Experimental feature
+     */
-    enableJsAst: false, // Whether to obfuscate JS files using abstract syntax tree parser (Experimental feature)
+    enableJsAst: true, // Whether to obfuscate JS files using abstract syntax tree parser.
+(Experimental feature)

     logLevel: "info", // Log level
 };